BrandonEps/-SkylandersGiantsDeluxeBeta/README.md

 This Deluxe edition works through Dolphin's load custom textures feature.

 ### How to load the texture pack - Windows
-1. Download the latest release
+1. Download the latest release (ignore/docs, this is for the web page)
 2. Unzip
 3. Move the SKYE52 folder into Dolphin Emulator/Load/Textures/